Azure/Azure-Sentinel/Solutions/Commvault Cloud/README.md

 ### Key Features
 - Using Azure KeyVault, Commvault access tokens are automatically rotated, providing enhanced security.
-- Perform automated actions such as disabling IDP, specific users, or data aging on your Commvault/Metallic environment from inside Sentinel.
+- Perform automated actions such as disabling IDP, specific users, or data aging on your Commvault environment from inside Sentinel.

 ## Prerequisites
-- Administrative access to your Commvault/Metallic environment.
+- Administrative access to your Commvault environment.
 - Administrative access to your Azure Resource Group and Subscription.
 - A Microsoft Sentinel instance in the aforementioned Azure Resource Group.
 - An Azure Log Analytic Workspace in the aformentioned Azure Resource Group.